TofuPilotTofuPilot

 measurements.temperature = temperatures

-TofuPilot will compute the mean and standard deviation, then validate both aggregations and set the measurement outcome.
+TofuPilot will validate each aggregation value against its validators and set the measurement outcome.

 Resistance Statistics